Lotus has been purchased by Chinese automaker Geely

 Lotus is best known for its Formula One racing pedigree and its continued production of sports cars that appeal to driving enthusiasts.

 The automaker, which has produced several iconic models including the Esprit and Elise, has long struggled to turn a profit.
-It was purchased by Proton in 1996, and previous owners include General Motors (GM) and the Italian automaker Bugatti.
+It was purchased by Proton in 1996, and its previous owners include General Motors (GM).

 Its engineering division, which specializes in design and lightweight auto architecture, could prove especially useful to Geely as it seeks to expand its operations and expertise.